mattmcf/HashMap/README.md

 - "./TestHashMap" = Quiet mode.
 Only test result is reported.
 - "./TestHashMap verbose" = Verbose mode.
 Detailed testing is reported to stdout.

+## Testing

+The following tests are conducted in the TestHashMap executable.
+- Try creating a HashMap with negative, zero and positive integer sizes
+- Try adding key-value pairs where the map is null, key is null, and the data elements are null
+- Test Getting and Deleting keys that have null data
+- Test Getting and Deleting keys that don't exist in HashMap
+- Add permissible keys and data until HashMap is full (tests collision handling)
+- Try adding a key-value to full HashMap
+- Remove all of the keys just added
+- GetLoad when HashMap is full and empty
+- DeleteMap is tested

+SPECIAL CASE - SIZE = 10 -> When the SIZE constant is defined as 10, the collision handling mechanism used in this HashMap become clear.
+A collided element gets move to a different slot by a new addition on a different slot.
+When the original element that the second element collided with is removed, the second element is moved back to the head of the collision list (back to first element's slot).

+All of these tests have been conducted in a memory management environment.
+All memory leaks have been handled.

+To see more verbose testing output, use "TestHashMap verbose" call and uncomment the "#define DEBUG" statement at the top of the hashmap.c file.

 ## Function Descriptions

 ### CreateMap